How-to

 A Guide on How to Deploy a React App on Kubernetes

-Deploying a React app can be as simple as pushing static files to a content delivery network—but if you're building something more dynamic, scalable, or team-oriented, you may need more than that.
+Deploying a React app can be as simple as pushing static files to a content delivery network.
+However, if you're building something dynamic, scalable, or for a growing team, you may need a more robust solution.
 That’s where Kubernetes comes in.
-It offers a powerful way to manage, scale, and automate app deployments using containers.
-In this guide, we'll walk through how to deploy a React app on Kubernetes, why this approach might be right for your use case, and how to get started using tools like Microtica to simplify the process—especially if you're targeting AWS.
+It offers a powerful way to manage, scale, and automate deployments using containers.
+In this guide, we'll explain how to deploy a React app to AWS using Kubernetes, why this approach makes sense for production environments, and how tools like Microtica simplify the process.

 Why Deploy React Apps on Kubernetes

-If you're exploring how to deploy a React app with a long-term strategy in mind, Kubernetes offers benefits beyond basic hosting.
-It's designed for scalability, resilience, and automation.
+If you're planning how to deploy a React app to AWS with long-term stability and scale in mind, Kubernetes offers benefits far beyond basic hosting.

 Auto-scaling Capabilities